Phoenix has the best hiking, trail running, and mountain biking opportunities.

 Here are quick recommendations for nearby, FREE hikes or trail-running options.
 These are all kid-friendly, too, and (except for Camelback), well-suited for trail running.

-- Pretty, beginner’s hike: Papago Park (bonus: you’re also right across from the Hole in the Rock, a great place to watch the sunset).
+- Scenic beginner’s hike: Papago Park (bonus: you’re also right across from the Hole in the Rock, a great place to watch the sunset).

 - Easy/moderate hike with amazing scenery: Hidden Valley from Buena Vista at South Mountain.